-Let us say that two extreme cycles of a graph are \emph{disjoint} if there is no path connecting a vertex from one cycle to a vertex of the other cycle.
-The ``collection of disjoint extreme cycles'' is ought to be regarded as the collection of extreme cycles modulo identifying any two such cycles which are not disjoint.
+We say that two extreme cycles of a graph are \emph{disjoint} if there is no path connecting a vertex from one cycle to a vertex of the other cycle.
+We say that two extreme cycles are related if they are not disjoint.
+This defines an equivalence relation between extreme cycles.
+By the ``collection of disjoint extreme cycles'' we mean the partition of the set of extreme cycles under this relation.
 The collections of disjoint cycles with no exits and of disjoint line points are regarded similarly.
 These will play a main role in Section \ref{sec:perioifhf}.
 For now, we determine these types of cycles in terms of the talented monoid.